Why Does My Air Conditioner Sound Like Running Water?

 A hissing noise from your air conditioner could signify one of these problems:

-- Refrigerant leaks: Depending on the location and severity of a refrigerant leak, it may produce more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the location and severity of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.

-- An issue with with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it moves through the air conditioner.
-This element may make a hissing noise if it is faulty.
+- An issue with with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it flows through the air conditioner.
+This element may make a hissing noise if it becomes faulty.

-- Internal valve leak: The valve that regulates refrigerant circulation within the compressor may also leak and hiss.
+- Internal valve leak: The valve that regulates refrigerant movement through the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound like running water from your air conditioner, take steps to identify and address the cause to avoid more damage. [companyname] can detect and repair any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a clogged drain line or a frozen evaporator coil.
+If you hear a sound like running water from your air conditioner, take steps to identify and address the cause to stop more damage.
+Service Experts Heating, Air Conditioning & Plumbing can identify and fix any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
 Each and every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or set up a repair estimate, please contact [companyname].
+To learn more or schedule a repair estimate, please contact Service Experts Heating, Air Conditioning & Plumbing.